AdobeDocs/analytics.en/help/components/cda/replay.md

 * **If using field-based stitching,** unauthenticated hits on recognized devices are live-stitched from that point forward.

   Attribution works as soon as the identifying custom variable ties to a device.
 In the example above, all hits except hits 1 and 3 are live-stitched (they all use the `Bob` identifier).
 Attribution works on hits 1 and 3 after replay stitching.

+>[!NOTE]
+>
+>Timestamped hits older than 12 hours are not stitched in the live flow.
+However, these hits are included in Replay stitching, as long as they fall in the replay lookback window.

 ### Replay stitching